 Remarketing—as it’s currently integrated with marketing automation platforms—can’t quite get to this level of computed complexity.
 However, with your new iFrames, you can actually use any remarketing vendor and not just the ones who have product integrations.
 Use self-service platforms, and use the vendors that are more effective for your campaign goals.

 The more targeted and specific your campaigns are, the more effective they will be.
-These remarketing strategies were also a topic of one of my previous talks at the Marketo Summit 2014 (Dynamic Content through a Suggested Resources)—check it out here, and let me know your thoughts in the comment section (or on Twitter).
 Let’s bring B2B marketing up to speed.